 Florida Notice and Expert Requirements

 According to Florida Statutes § 766.106, a plaintiff (the party bringing the suit) must comply with certain procedural requirements.
-These requirements may seem burdensome, but the purpose is to weed out the frivolous lawsuits.
-If the plaintiff does not strictly follow the requirements, the lawsuit may be disallowed.
-A simplified explanation of the pre-suit requirements is below:
+These requirements may seem burdensome, but the purpose is to weed out frivolous lawsuits.
+If the plaintiff does not strictly follow these requirements, the lawsuit may be disallowed.
+A simplified explanation of pre-suit requirements is below:

-- The attorney must gather the medical records from health care providers and review these documents;
+- The attorney must gather medical records from health care providers and review these documents.

 - The attorney must then file a “Notice of Intent to Initiate Litigation for Medical Negligence.”
 This document lists the prospective plaintiffs and defendants.
 It also includes a summary of the claim and injury.
 The expert affidavit must be attached.
 Each prospective defendant must receive a copy of the notice.

 - Then, there is a 90-day pre-suit investigation period.
 During this period, the parties gather evidence.
 They may exchange written questions called interrogatories, submit requests for documents and items, and take statements.